I got into the website bug around 1995 when the company that I was working for started putting PC's on everyones desk.

 Web design these days needs to be optimal, you know, proper-like.
 Validation, positioning, cross-browser compatible, printer friendly versions etc..

 CSS is commonly used for styling, but layouts - thats a different feed for the animals.
 CSS (and now CSS2) can be used for so much, we are all really playing catchup.
-It makes so much sense to have all repetative stuff like "font-size = ...", "background-color = ..." blah blah in a seperate file.
+It makes so much sense to have all repetitive stuff like "font-size = ...", "background-color = ..." blah blah in a separate file.
 This leaves less code on your web pages, therefore a higher percentage of relevant content, faster loading pages, better optimisation, higher page rankings, etc..

 Its all good, but the web is evolving, so keep up or get left behind.

 I'm not talking pop-up messages and form validation here.